tillns/CIL_project/README.md

 The weights of the generative model (decoder) are subsequently saved inside `/ckpt_generative`.

-To generate star images with a pretrained model run:
+To generate star images with the pretrained reference model run:

     python generate_star_images.py --data_directory=/path/to/dataset